alexander-pacheco/alexander-pacheco.github.io/_pages/about.md

   - /about.html
 ---

-I am studying the final semester of the Economics career at Pontifical Catholical University of Peru.
-My main study and research interests are Development Economics, Economics of Education, Public Policy and Program Evaluation.
+I am an M.Sc. student in Economics at Universidad de San Andrés (Buenos Aires, Argentina), with a B.A. in Economics from the Pontifical Catholic University of Peru.
+My research interests lie in Economic History, Education, Development, and Political Economy.
+Prior to my graduate studies, I worked as a research assistant and external consultant for institutions including CAF – Development Bank of Latin America and the Caribbean, Peru's Environmental Assessment and Enforcement Agency (OEFA), and several academic researchers across Peru, Chile, and the United States.